MuhammadKhoshnaw/BasicMVIApp/README.md

 ## MovieViewModel

-Check out [MoviesIntent](viewModel/src/main/java/com/khoshnaw/viewmodel/movies/MoviesIntent.kt) as you can see we have two intents RefreshMovies which asks view model to refresh the movie list and OnMovieClicked which will be used to inform the view model that a movie has been clicked
+Check out [MoviesIntent](viewModel/src/main/java/com/khoshnaw/viewmodel/movies/MoviesIntent.kt) as you can see we have two intents RefreshMovies which asks the view model to refresh the movie list and OnMovieClicked which will be used to inform the view model that a movie has been clicked

 ```
 sealed class MoviesIntent : MVIIntent {